bjpop/gurita/docsrc/input_output.rst

 The logic for this behaviour is as follows.

 If the last command in a chain is a transformation or just an input command, Hatch assumes that you must have read/transformed the data for a reason and you probably want to save/use the result.
-And because you didn't explicitly end the chain with an ``out`` command, the final state of the data would otherwise be lost.
+If a command chain does not explicitly end with an ``out`` command the final state of the data would be lost.
 So Hatch writes it to standard output in CSV format for you.

 If the last command in a chain is a plotting command, then Hatch assumes that your main purpose must have been to generate the plot, and therefore you are not interested in saving/using the final state of the data.
 Similarly for situations when the last command shows summary information about the data, such as ``pretty``.
 If you want to make a plot or see summary information *and* save the final state of the data you can always achieve this by ending a chain with an explicit ``out`` command.

-If the last command in a chain is an ``out`` command there is no need for implicit output.

 Therefore: